deepfence/ThreatStryker-docs/docs/docs/threatstryker/sensors/aws-fargate.md

 ---
-title: Amazon Fargate
+title: AWS Fargate
 ---

-# Amazon Fargate
+# AWS Fargate

 *Deployed as a sidecar container using a task definition*

-In Amazon fargate, the ThreatStryker agents are deployed as a sidecar container using a task definition.
+In AWS Fargate, the ThreatStryker agents are deployed as a sidecar container using a task definition.

-The ThreatStryker management console is installed separately outside of the fargate and the installation procedure is the same as before.
+The ThreatStryker management console is installed separately outside the fargate and the installation procedure is the same as before.

 # Installing on AWS Fargate

-1. Set up Amazon ECS by following the steps outlined here: [Set up to use Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/get-set-up-for-amazon-ecs.html)
+1. Set up AWS ECS by following the steps outlined here: [Set up to use AWS ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/get-set-up-for-amazon-ecs.html)

 2. Add the Deepfence Quay secrets provided to AWS secrets manager by following the steps outlined here: [Introducing private registry authentication support for AWS Fargate](https://aws.amazon.com/blogs/compute/introducing-private-registry-authentication-support-for-aws-fargate) and here: [Private registry authentication for tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/private-auth.html)

     You'll need to perform the following steps:

-    1. Create an *Amazon ECS task execution IAM role*.
+    1. Create an *AWS ECS task execution IAM role*.
     1. Create a secret so that fargate can pull the Deepfence agents from Quay using the username/password provided in the license email.
 Note the created secret name or ARN (you will need to enter them in *task definition creation* step later).
 You may need to create other secrets to access your own artifacts.
     1. Create policies (either managed or inlined policy) allowing access to your stored secrets and attach the created policies to the task IAM role.
-You also need to attach the *AmazonECSTaskExecutionRolePolicy* to the IAM role to run Amazon ECS tasks.
+You also need to attach the *AmazonECSTaskExecutionRolePolicy* to the IAM role to run AWS ECS tasks.

 3. On the AWS ECS home webpage, click on the task definition on the side panel to create a new task definition.
 Select fargate as launch type and then go to Next step.

     Use the following steps outlined below in  **"Fargate Task definition And Deployment"** instructions to deploy the fargate agent.

-    You can configure the task definition either through Json or using the Amazon UI.
+    You can configure the task definition either through Json or using the AWS UI.

 4. Deploy your application on your cluster.